 Ensure Inclusion of Every Feature

-While creating patent drawings for inventions it is important for a draftsperson to include each and every feature that makes up the invention without exception.
-Features cannot avail protection which is not present in the drawing.
-For instance, if you have a mobile handset and has an innumerable number of features, it is important for the draftsperson to mention each and every feature of the mobile handset.
+While creating patent drawings for inventions, it is essential for a draftsperson to include every feature that makes up the invention without exception.
+Elements cannot avail protection which is not present in the drawing.
+For instance, if you have a mobile handset and has an innumerable number of features, it is important for the draftsperson to mention each and every element of the mobile handset.

 Failing to add all the features in a patent drawing could jeopardize your overall objective.
-Documentation of every feature of the illustration should be proper with both text and drawing to assure that the patent examiner fully understands the feature of the item.
+Documentation of every element of the illustration should be proper with both text and drawing to assure that the patent examiner fully understands the element of the item.

 The size of the sheet should be on par with the respective patent office

-Unlike normal forms of drawings, the creation of patent drawings must be present in a sheet format on the basis of respective patent office.
+Unlike standard forms of drawings, the creation of patent drawings must be present in a sheet format by from separate patent office.
 Failing to abide by this format could lead to rejection of your application.
 Patent office like the USPTO allows only two kinds of the sheet size.
 The sheets will be of following dimensions a) 21 cm x 29.7 cm and b) 21.6 cm x 27.9 cm.

 Use the Metric System as a measurement tool